APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [Mapillary](https://www.mapillary.com/) - Access street-level imagery and AI-derived map data from all over the world.
 Fill in the gaps by requesting new coverage or capturing your own with an easy to use mobile app.

+- [Ecopia](https://www.ecopiatech.com/) - Ecopia AI leverages AI to convert high resolution images of the earth into HD Vector Maps and to digitize infrastructure assets in a geospatial format.

 ### Land Use

 - [CoreLogic](https://www.corelogic.com/) - Provides high quality parcel data, providing instant access to detailed property characteristics, sales records, valuation and digital copies of current county assessor documents.